locustio/locust/docs/custom-load-shape.rst

             return None

 This shape would create create in the first 10 seconds 10 User of ``UserA``.
 In the next twenty seconds 40 of type ``UserA / UserB`` and this continues until the stages end.
-Using the extra argument makes it possible to create even more fine grained scenarios.